drmcghee/EventorBot/ebot/README.md

 echo back

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com)
 ## Prerequisites

 - [Node.js](https://nodejs.org) version 10.14.1 or higher